distanceworkshops/standrews-2019/adv/practicals.md

 - [Analysis.gdb](practicals/Analysis.gdb.zip)
 - [Covariates_for_Study_Area.zip](practicals/Covariates_for_Study_Area.zip)

-The Distance 7 project containing these data can be downloaded [from this location](practicals/spermwhale-Dist7.zip)

-We'd like to thank Jason Roberts of Duke University for preparing these files in ArcGIS with the [MGET Toolbox](http://mgel2011-kvm.env.duke.edu/mget/).
+We'd like to thank Jason Roberts of Duke University for preparing these files in ArcGIS with the [MGET Toolbox](https://mgel.env.duke.edu/mget/).

 ### Data for double platform analysis (Practical 8)